JunghoYoo/lio_sam_mid360/README.md

 - DDS/QoS: tune if running over networks with Livox drivers.

 ## Issues
 - There was a large bias when using Livox IMU.
-This lead to an inaccurate incremental odometry estimate
+This lead to an inaccurate incremental odometry estimate.

 ## Credits
 - Adaptation and maintenance: Vishnuraj A